Aaron6507/Aarons_BSE_Portfolio/index.md

 <!---# First Milestone
 For your first milestone, describe what your project is and how you plan to build it.
 You can include:
+My project is called the Omni wheel robot and its able to move in any directions.
+The Arcrylic chassis is the base in which all the different componets come togther in order to create the robot.
+It can move even move horizontally due to the specific design of the wheels and the motors will help the wheel move.
+To connect these pieces together, you need some metal holders to attach the motors to the chassis and then use the motor flexible
 - An explanation about the different components of your project and how they will all integrate together
 - Technical progress you've made so far
 - Challenges you're facing and solving in your future milestones